New as of 0.11.0, Enhanced in 0.20.0

 In some cases, it may be necessary to route an app to an existing $IP:$PORT

 combination.
 This is particularly the case for internal admin tools or services that aren't run by Dokku but have a web ui that would benefit from being exposed by Dokku.
-This can be done by setting a value for static-web-lister
+This can be done by using a proxy application and routing requests through that.

 # for a service listening on: